FirstFeet/MDFiles/Docker.md

     Building docker Image
     -t -> is used to mention the tag name
-    Docker image prune -a -> this will delete all the images that are not currently running
+    Docker image prune -a -> this will delete all the images that are not currently running docker build -t [username/tagname:version] [*dir]
+    docker inspect [username/tagname:version]
+    Copy file from local to container
+Data management in containers
+    Volumes - Volumes will not be removed when used removes the container Bind mounts - can be stored any where in host system The location of the volume in local will be in inspect of the container Under Mounts -> source/destination
+    --mount source=srcdir, target=targetdir
+    docker volume create <name>
+    Diff bet Volumes and BindMounts

 Docker Repository
 Docker Registery
 Docker compose